 The graduate program at TCU requires a minimum overall GPA of 3.0 for graduation.
-A course grade of at least "B" is required in the following courses:

-NRAN 60224 Pharmacology of Anesthetic Agents NRAN 60235 Anatomy, Physiology and Pathophysiology II NRAN 60213 Anatomy, Physiology and Pathophysiology III NRAN 60316 Physical Assessment and Monitoring in Anesthesia Practice NRAN 60416 Principles of Anesthesia Practice NRAN 60572 Pathophysiology and Clinical Management I
+Online courses do not count towards the calculation of the minimum overall GPA of 3.0 for progression in the program.
+A source grade of at least "P" is required in the following course grade or at least B is required in the following courses.
+NRAN 60224 Pharmacology of Anesthetic Agents NRAN 60235 Anatomy, Physiology and Pathophysiology II NRAN 60213 Anatomy, Physiology and Pathophysiology III NRAN 60316 Physical Assessment and Monitoring in Anesthesia Practice NRAN 60416 Principles of Anesthesia Practice

-Pathophysiology and Clinical Management II NRAN 60672

-NRAN 60972 Clinical Concepts
+NRAN 60572 Pathophysiology and Clinical Management I NRAN 60672 Pathophysiology and Clinical Management II NRAN 60972 Clinical Concepts